UniTime/unitime-doc/course-credit-formats.md

 ## Details

 There are four types of credit formats supported in UniTime.
 Arrange hours format does not have any number of units, fixed unit format has a fixed number of units, variable formats allow for a selection or a range for units.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ## Operations